payach12/payach12/README.md

-I'm currently on the look out for a full time gig as a Data Scientist/Analyst or Applied Scientist!
+I'm currently on the look out for a full time gig as a Data Scientist/Analyst or UX/Mixed Methods Researcher!
 ## 📫 Reach out to me at:
 - Email: poojaayachit98@gmail.com | payach12@uw.edu
 - LinkedIn: [LinkedIn Profile](https://www.linkedin.com/in/pooja-ayachit/)